 - Historical, original characters, and celebrity based costumes will be treated on a case by case basis when submitted for consideration.
-The Cosplay Chess Coordinator might require further information about the historical/original character being submitted or as to why you think the celebrity based character would function in the game.
+The Masquerade Events Coordinator might require further information about the historical or original character being submitted or as to why you think the celebrity based character would function in the game.

 - Images of your finished costume must be submitted with your application.
 In the event the costume you wish to apply with is not currently finished, include reference pictures, pictures of a previous costume and any pictures you can of the unfinished product.
-When e-mailing costume updates (mandatory if your costume is unfinished at the time of applicaiton) to the Cosplay Chess Coordinator, please remember to include your name, character name/series, and date of the costume update.
+When e-mailing costume updates (mandatory if your costume is unfinished at the time of application) to Masquerade Events Staff, please remember to include your name, character name, series, and date of the costume update.

-- Participants will be selected based on previous experience (both in events such as Cosplay Chess/Cosplay Contest and in theatrical works outside of conventions) and based on the quality of the costume.
+- Participants will be selected based on previous experience (with theater, martial arts, improv groups or with at-convention events such as Cosplay Chess or Cosplay Contest) and based on the quality of the costume.